Jarrett Allen Player Props: Cavaliers vs. Heat

-Jarrett Allen and his Cleveland Cavaliers teammates take on the Miami Heat on Wednesday at 7:30 PM ET.
+Jarrett Allen and his Cleveland Cavaliers teammates face off versus the Miami Heat on Friday at 8:00 PM ET.

-Below, we dig into Allen's stats and trends to help you find the top prop bets.
+In this piece we'll break down Allen's stats and trends, helping you make good picks on prop bets.

 Jarrett Allen Prop Bets vs. the Heat